 The principle ¶

-Every other Grid concept rests on one axiom: individual happiness matters most, and happiness stems from living quality.
-Nothing else — not ideology, not identity, not efficiency, not growth — is allowed to jeopardise living quality for the majority.
+Every other Grid concept rests on one axiom.
+Individual happiness matters most.
+Happiness stems from living quality.
+Ideology, identity, efficiency, and growth all sit below it.
 A Vargas-style leader governs from that single commitment and refuses to trade it for narrower wins.

 The method ¶